Thandokazi2000/Intro-to-HTML-and-CSS/README.md

 For italics in HTML we use the, "<i>" element to apply visual italics and the "<em>" element to add emphasis.They may loook exactly the same visually, but they serve different purposes.
 We have two elememts to emphasize or make something bold in HTML.
-The first one is the "<strong></strong>" element, which is is used to show importance seriousness, or urgency. on the other hand, "<b>" element is is more generic and neutral.
+The first one is the "<strong></strong>" element, which is is used to show importance seriousness, or urgency. on the other hand, "<b></b>" element is is more generic and neutral.
 It allows you to make something bold visually, its does not carry any specific meaning or any alternative voice or mood.

 HTML Lists